Skip to main content

 Limitations

-Not all features currently available in btrfs are supported in the current zoned mode of the file-system.
+Not all features currently available in BTRFS are supported when using a zoned block device.

 These unavailable features include: